Ewwii-sh/ewwii/docs/src/modules/global.md

 </div>

 <div group="parse_le_int" id="parse_le_int-Description" class="tabcontent"  style="display: block;" >
-Parse the bytes within an exclusive `range` in the BLOB as an `INT` in little-endian byte order.
+Parse the bytes within an inclusive `range` in the BLOB as an `INT` in little-endian byte order.

 * If number of bytes in `range` < number of bytes for `INT`, zeros are padded.